jurgob/jurgo-boemo-blog/content/blog/thinking_in_react_in_few_words/index.md

   date: 2025-06-21 20:55
   title: "Thinking in React in few words"
   draft: false
-  description: "This is my version of 'thinking in React' and the 'Tic Tac Toe' tutorial, with Typescript and slot machines."
+  description: "In an era dominated by AI agents and vibecoding, mastering the fundamentals has never been more important.
+That's why I created my own version of 'Thinking in React' and the Tic Tac Toe tutorial, shorter, easier, with Typescript and slot machines."
   categories: []
   keywords: []
 ---